 The results of monitoring will be used to review this Policy.
-Reviews will be carried out annually, but the Partnership may carry out an earlier review if monitoring shows that this is necessary.
+Reviews will be carried out annually, but the Council may carry out an earlier review if monitoring shows that this is necessary.

 The Policy may also be subject to minor amendments from time to time, for example, when there are changes to relevant legislation.
-When this is necessary, changes will be authorised by the Partnership's Senior Housing Officers or relevant Heads of Service and will be subject to the agreement of all four Managing Partners.
+When this is necessary, changes will be authorised in accordance with the Council's corporate decision making protocols.